 What else sets these braids apart?

-- This braided style consists of a cornrow that runs down the center of your head, weaved from the front all the way to the back.
+- This braided hairstyle consists of a cornrow braid that runs down the center of your head, weaved from the front all the way to the back.

 - Each side of your head will also have one or two cornrows each, which taper into long hair extensions.